Underactuated Robotic Hand with Grasp State Estimation Using Tendon-Based Proprioception: Introduction

-In this study, we present an anthropomorphic underactuated hand that achieves comprehensive situational awareness of hand--object interaction and realizes practical grasp functionalities utilizing tendon-based proprioception.
-To this end, we designed a miniature proprioceptive cable-driven SEA (MPC-SEA) that can be seamlessly integrated within the hand, providing direct measurement of tendon tension with high accuracy and reliability.
-Its compactness is achieved through a simplified sensing and guiding scheme, while ensuring stable performance under repeated operation.
-When combined with simple underactuated fingers without any tactile sensors or joint encoders, the MPC-SEA forms a proprioceptive SEA finger (PSF) module that provides immediate sensing capability to sensorless hands, as shown in Fig.~\ref{fig_1}.
+To address the aforementioned challenges, we present an anthropomorphic underactuated robotic hand that achieves comprehensive grasp state estimation during hand--object interaction and realizes practical grasp functionalities utilizing only tendon-based proprioception.
+To this end, we designed a miniature proprioceptive cable-driven SEA (MPC-SEA) that can be seamlessly integrated within the hand.
+Its compactness is achieved through a simplified sensing and guiding scheme relative to conventional SEA structures, while ensuring tendon tension sensing with high accuracy and reliability.
+When attached to a simple underactuated finger without any tactile sensors or joint encoders, the MPC-SEA forms a proprioceptive SEA finger (PSF) module that enables compact in-hand integration while providing immediate sensing capability to otherwise sensorless hands, as shown in Fig.~\ref{fig_1}.

-The PSF module acquires real-time tension and excursion measurements, which are combined with potential energy--based modeling of the underactuated finger to generate physically interpretable signals.
-These signals are further analyzed to infer grasp states of hand--object interactions, thereby enabling grasp functionalities.
-From a single tension--excursion profile, the hand can detect the timing of proximal and distal contacts, estimate each joint angle to reconstruct grasp posture, extract relative stiffness information, and identify external disturbances through SEA-driven compliance.
+The PSF module acquires real-time tendon excursion, which refers to the amount of tendon pulled by the actuator, and tendon tension.
+These tendon-based proprioceptive signals are combined with potential energy--based modeling to estimate physically interpretable grasp state variables from the implicit tension profile of an underactuated finger.
+From a single tension--excursion profile, the hand can detect the timing of proximal and distal contacts, estimate each joint angle, extract relative stiffness information, and identify external disturbances through SEA-driven compliance.
 All functions are executed in real time through a lightweight rule-based algorithm that combines computational simplicity with effective state estimation and stable grasp control.
-The proposed approach was validated through finger-level experiments---confirming finger modeling results and tension profile characterization---as well as extensive hand-level demonstrations, including grasp posture estimation of irregular objects, safe grasp force regulation for soft deformable objects without fracture, and blind grasping with proprioceptive-only recognition of objects varying in size, shape, and stiffness.
+The proposed approach was validated through finger-level experiments---confirming finger modeling results and tension profile characterization---as well as extensive hand-level demonstrations, including grasp posture reconstruction of irregular objects, safe grasp force regulation for soft deformable objects without fracture, and blind grasping with proprioceptive-only recognition of objects varying in size, shape, and stiffness.